burhon97/gomobile-test/README.md

 ```

 ## Downloading gobind and gomobile
-gobind is a tool that generates language bindings that make it possible to call Go functions from Java and Objective-C. It is called internally by gomobile which can help us build cross-platform applications.
+Gobind is a tool that generates language bindings that make it possible to call Go functions from Java and Objective-C. It is called internally by gomobile which can help us build cross-platform applications.
 We need this two to build our mobile app library.

 Optionally, one can develop an entire mobile application using build command of gomobile.
 But we wont be doing that.
 We will, however, develop a library that can be used by mobile applications.
 And to build this, we will use bind command of gomobile.